When Do You Need Hernia Surgery?

 What Is a Hernia?

-Normally, your organs are held in place by your muscles.
-Sometimes however, these muscles break down or one of these organs protrudes through the wall of muscle.
-That’s called a hernia.
 While they can appear anywhere on your body, they are more common in the area between your chest and hips.

-What Are the Signs of a Hernia?
+What Are the Signs You Have a Hernia?

 When Do You Need Surgery for a Hernia?